Dherse/masterproef/content/3_translation.typ

     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Constraint packages*]
 }
-It must also come with information regarding delays and phase response of its different components, as well as the capabilities of some of its components like amplifiers, modulators, etc. This information can be used by constraint-solver and the simulation ecosystem to more accurately represent the capabilities of the circuit and allow the user to make informed decisions.
+It must also come with information regarding delays and phase response of its different components, as well as the capabilities of some of its components like amplifiers, modulators, etc. This information can be used by constraint solver and the simulation ecosystem to more accurately represent the capabilities of the circuit and allow the user to make informed decisions.
 Additionally, a platform may come with additional simulation-specific constraints for more accurate simulations, in addition to the additional information provided by the constraint packages.

 == Visualization <sec_visualization>